 What Is a Barbell Pad?

-To put it in simple words, a barbell pad it’s that thing you put around the bar in order to protect your neck & shoulders when you’re squatting or your hips when you are doing hip thrusts.
+To put it in simple words, a barbell pad it’s that thing you put on the bar in order to protect your neck & shoulders when you’re squatting or your hips when you are doing hip thrusts.

-These are usually made out of high density foam specially designed for sustaining really heavy weights.
+These are usually made out of high-density foam specially designed for sustaining really heavy weights.

 Barbell pads come in different sizes – both thickness and length.
 Moreover, the diameter can vary a little bit, so not all barbell pads will fit all bars.
 For example, Smith Machine bars are a little bit bigger – having a diameter of 1 -7/16 inches up to 2 inches.
 While a standard Olympic bar has a diameter of just 1-3/16 inches.